Peter Paul Rubens: Apprenticeship

 Until his death in 1587, Jan Rubens had been intensively involved in his sons' education.
 Peter Paul and his older brother Philip received a humanist education in Cologne which they continued after their move to Antwerp.
-They studied at the Latin school of Rombout Verdonck in Antwerp, where they studied Latin and classical literature.
+They were enrolled at the Latin school of Rombout (Romuldus) Verdonck in Antwerp, where they studied Latin and classical literature.
 Philip later became a prominent antiquarian, librarian and philologist but died young.
-In 1590, the brothers had to interrupt their schooling and go to work, in order to contribute financially to their sister Blandina's dowry.
+One of Peter Paul's schoolmates was Balthasar Moretus, the grandson of Christophe Plantin, the founder of the large Plantin-Moretus publishing house in Antwerp.
+Balthasar would be a lifelong friend and become the head of his family's publishing house.
+In 1590, the brothers had to interrupt their schooling and start working, in order to contribute financially to their sister Blandina's dowry.

 While his brother Philip would continue with his humanistic and scholarly education while working as a private teacher, Peter Paul first took up a position as a page to the Countess Marguerite de Ligne-Arenberg, whose father-in-law had been the governor general of the Spanish Netherlands.
 The countess was the widow of Count Philippe de Lalaing and probably lived in Oudenaarde.
 Even though intellectually and temperamentally suited for a career as a courtier, Rubens had from a young age been attracted by the woodblock prints of Hans Holbein the Younger and Tobias Stimmer, which he had diligently copied, along with Marcantonio Raimondi's engravings after Raphael.
 Acting on his ambition to pursue a career as an artist, he began an apprenticeship with the landscape painter Tobias Verhaecht in 1592.
-Verhaecht was married to Suzanna van Mockenborch, who was a granddaughter of Peter Paul Rubens' stepfather Jan de Landmetere and also a cousin of his mother.
+Verhaecht was married to Suzanna van Mockenborch, who was a granddaughter of Peter Paul Rubens's stepfather Jan de Landmetere and also a cousin of his mother.
 This family connection possibly explains the choice for Verhaecht as his first master.